 This one is bit tech savvy but it’s very easy to figure it out and set it up.
 Depending on your router you might have different kinds of encryption.
 The most common types are WEP, WPA and WPA2.

 Usually the routers come by default with the best encryption but it’s better to check it and update them.

 Let’s go through the 3 different types of encryptions:

 WIFI Protected Access (WPA): This is the successor of WEP which offers an encryption protocol without the drawbacks of WEP.
-This scrambles the encryption key which gets rid of the problems caused by cracking the radio-waves.
+This scrambles the encryption key which removes the problems caused by cracking the radio waves.
 However it isn’t the safest option as the legacy hardware and firmware still uses WEP as their main protocol.

 WIFI Protected Access 2 (WPA2): This is the most recent and secure encryption type available.
 If you have this option ALWAYS select this option.
 It not only scrambles the encryption key but is also does not allow the use of Temporal Key Integrity Protocol or TKIP.

 The software for the router is one of the most essential parts of your network security.
 The firmware like any other software you use contains flaws and are fixed frequently by the providers.
 All the updates come with the fixes of the bugs if otherwise will be exploited by hackers.